 The purpose of this trip was to ‘Pay Homage to Isadora’, my hero.
-I was so blessed with having my long time collaborators come along from Japan (Eriko pianist, photographer, and videographer) and one of my best dancer Amber from San Francisco.
+I was so blessed to have my longtime collaborators join me as well: Eriko, a pianist, photographer, and videographer from Japan, and one of my best dancers, Amber from San Francisco!

 Nice …..get to know the town (visiting Museums, old town cafes, and the Mediterranean Sea) paying a tribute to the city where Isadora Duncan lived the last part of her life (1925-27).

-Villefranche-sur-Mer …..we were able to give an improvisational performance at a summer house with a beautiful backyard with a view of port.
-While Eriko played Satie and Debussy, Amber and I danced new site specific works with special guest performer Camille reading the poem of Jean Cocteau in French.
+Villefranche-sur-Mer …..we were able to give an improvisational performance at a summer house with a beautiful backyard with a view of the port.
+While Eriko played Satie and Debussy, Amber and I danced new site-specific works with special guest performer Camille reading the poem of Jean Cocteau in French.
 The beautiful villa was very close to the petit chapelle decorated by Cocteau in 1957.

-Villa Kerylos (Beaulieu-sur-Mer)…..amazing afternoon in this Cote d’Azur villa.
+Villa Kerylos (Beaulieu-sur-Mer)….. an amazing afternoon in this Cote d’Azur villa.
 Beautiful arts and crafts from Greece and what a unique building!
-Isadora must have visited here and I know she have come to swim near here in the Cap-Ferrat.
+Isadora must have visited here and I know she has come to swim near here in the Cap-Ferrat.

 Paris …..teaching and performing Duncan dance (Dancing Dreaming Isadora) at the Studio Le Regard du Cygne for three days.